AU-Avengers/TOU-Mira/README.md

 > [!NOTE]
 > This repo is a rewrite of [Town of Us Reactivated](https://github.com/eDonnes124/Town-Of-Us-R) and is under constant development, expect bugs.\
-> This mod is NOT for console versions of Among Us and is NOT host only either, please do not ask for a port or a rewrite.
+> This mod is ONLY available on PC and Android Among Us and is NOT host only either, please do not ask for a port or a rewrite.

 -----------------------